 When you activate Attendee Insights, a pop-up appears to Web App users after they complete one of a set of actions in the Event App.
 Attendees choose from 5 different responses and can leave a comment with their feedback.
-The responses are Love, Like, Neutral, Dislike, and Hate.
 Depending on their response, they can take more actions after submitting their feedback.
 Read our Attendee Insights article for a complete overview of how it works.

 6. Analytics Tracking Alert

-Prevent Access - The message keeps appearing until the Webex Events Platform detects that they can be tracked.
+Prevent Access - The message keeps appearing until the Webex Events platform detects that the attendee can be tracked.

 Both messages include a 'Show me how' button that leads attendees to the How to Add a Webex Event to Your Ad Blocker's Allowlist article.

-You can customize the Title and Description of the message to suit your event and circumstances, like when attendees can earn Continuing Education credits at your event.
+Customize the title and description of the message to suit your event and circumstances, like when attendees can earn Continuing Education Credits at your event.

-Remember to click Save when you finish editing Web App settings.
+Remember to click Save when you finish editing the Web App Settings page.

 Web App metrics

-Now you know how to enable and manage your Web App.
-You can start telling attendees how to join the Web App!
+Now you know how to activate and manage your Web App, and you can start telling attendees how to join the Web App!

 Questions?
 Chat Us or Email firstname.lastname@example.org